Socializers/socializer/README.md

 ## User Journey

-1- Sign up using a username and a password (other option to sign in  With Google or Github)
+1- Sign up using a username and a password (other options you can sign in are With Google or Github)

 2- The user has the ability to browse the bueprint